fausstoo/Covid_SQL_Project/README.md

 group by continent
 order by death_count desc

--- Global Death Percentage \
+-- Global Death Percentage n\

 select sum(new_cases) as total_new_cases, sum(cast(new_deaths as int)) as total_new_deaths, round(sum(cast
 (new_deaths as int))/sum(new_cases)*100, 3) as death_percentage